 How Long Will Whipped Cream Stay Whipped?

 This homemade honey whipped cream is best eaten immediately after being whipped.
 But as long as its refrigerated, it will be delicious up to 24 hours.
 The longer you let it sit, the more the whipped cream will “separate” and liquid will form in the bowl.
 Still yummy but not as good of a texture.

-How To Make Homemade Honey Whipped Cream
+what you need To Make Homemade Honey Whipped Cream:

 - Heavy Cream – Nice cold heavy whipping cream is what you want for making whipped cream.
 The colder the better (not frozen of course) to get it to whip as thick as possible.

 - Honey – Raw honey is what I used.

 - Vanilla Extract – Pure vanilla is best for this recipe.
 I used my homemade vanilla extract.

 Prep – Chilling the bowl you are going to be whipping the cream in, into the refrigerator for about 10 minutes will help give you a thicker whipped cream that stays stiff longer.

 Whip – Using either a stand mixer or hand held beaters, whip the ingredients on high speed til the whipped cream is thick and forming clear swirls that stay when the beaters are turned off.